terrorizer1980/dockerhub-util/README.md

 ## Synopsis

-Utilities for working with hub.docker.com registry.
+Utilities for working with hub.docker.com registry and repositories.

 ## Overview